-So, you’ve got your heart set on a Hawaiian vacation.
+So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 You can envision yourself on both islands, chilling on a dreamy beach eating luscious Hawaiian fruit and then hopping in a helicopter for the views of a lifetime.